Distinguished Public Service

 Senator Greenleaf served as Chairman of the Senate Judiciary Committee for more than 30 years, and also served on the Appropriations, Banking & Insurance, Consumer Protection & Professional Licensure, and Environmental Resources & Energy Committees.
 As Chairman of the Judiciary Committee, he conducted hearings on the corrections system in Pennsylvania and achieved passage of legislation to reduce overcrowding in county jails.
 He also sponsored state sentencing reform legislation and conducted hearings on the state’s system of probation and parole and enacted public safety reforms in the Pennsylvania Board of Probation and Parole and in the Interstate Compact, which deals with interstate parole arrangements.
 He was also an advocate of second-chance initiatives to assist non-violent offenders with educational and employment opportunities.

 A member of the House of Representatives from 1977 to 1978, he served on the House Labor Relations and Judiciary Committees, and the Subcommittee on Crime and Corrections.
 He also served as an Upper Moreland Township Commissioner, as an Assistant District Attorney and Chief of the Appeals Division for the Montgomery County District Attorney’s Office, and as an Assistant Public Defender in Bucks County.
+Senator Greenleaf played basketball for the University of Pennsylvania, including in games held in the Palestra and Madison Square Garden.
+In high school, he was all-league in football and basketball.

 Legal Experience That Stands Out